gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/CardList.md

 {% endraw %}

 ## Screen UI example {#UIExample}
-The following examples show how each type's CardList template is presented on a screen of the Clova mobile app provided by NAVER.
+The following examples show how each type's CardList template is presented in the Clova mobile app distributed by {{ book.OrientedService }}.

 | Type1 | Type2 |
 |-------|-------|